armory/docs/content/en/cd-as-a-service/tasks/canary/add-integrations.md

 1. In the [CD-as-a-Service Console](https://console.cloud.armory.io/), navigate to **Canary Analysis** > **Integrations**.
 1. Click on **New Integration**.

 The **Type** drop-down on the **Metrics Source Integration Configuration** screen contains a list of supported metrics providers.
-Select your provider and fill in the required fields.
+Select your provider and fill in the required fields, which change based on selected provider.

 ### Datadog

-- **Name**: Fill in a name for this metrics source.
+- **Name**: A descriptive name for your metrics provider, such as the environment it monitors.
+You use this name in places such as your deploy file when you want to configure canary analysis as part of your deployment strategy.
 - **Base URL**: Your Datadog instance URL; for example, `https://api.datadoghq.com/`.
 - **API Key**: The key that your Datadog Agent uses to submit metrics and events to Datadog.
 - **Application Key**: The key that grants permission for programmatic access to the Datadog API.